suit-wg/suit-report/draft-ietf-suit-report.md

 #  SUIT\_Report Container {#container}

-Transmission of the SUIT\_Report MUST satisfy the requirements of {{RFC9124}}, Section 4.3.16: REQ.SEC.REPORTING.
+Transmission of the SUIT\_Report MUST satisfy the requirements of {{Section 4.3.16 of RFC9124}}: REQ.SEC.REPORTING.

   Status reports from the device to any remote system MUST be performed over an authenticated, confidential channel in order to prevent modification or spoofing of the reports.

 As a result, the SUIT\_Report MUST be transported using one of the following methods:

-- As part of a larger document that provides authenticity guarantees, such as within a `measurements` claim in an Entity Attestation Token (EAT {{-EAT}}, Section 4.2.16).
+- As part of a larger document that provides authenticity guarantees, such as within a `measurements` claim in an Entity Attestation Token (EAT, {{Section 4.2.16 of -EAT}}).
 - As the payload of a message transmitted over a communication security protocol, such as DTLS {{?RFC9147}}.
 - Encapsulated within a secure container, such as a COSE structure.
 In the case of COSE, the container MUST be either a `COSE_Encrypt0` or `COSE_Sign1` structure.
 The SUIT_Report MUST be the sole payload, as illustrated by the CDDL fragment below.